meusjoseph21/Homework-01-coderefactor/README.md

 I also added alt attributes to all images on the web page to make it more accessible.
 Along with alt attributes I added an new website title that relates more to the company and allows their name to be seen more.

+An ID tag was also added to the search engine optimization section so that on click in the nav, a user would be moved to that section.

 All changes made in the HTML have been listed with a comment next to the change.

 After correcting the code in the HTML page, I reorganized the CSS file to follow the semantic structure of the web page in the HTML doc.
 I further organized this structure with comments indicating which section each CSS style is in with relationship to its HTML location.